adicu/data.adicu.com/README.md

     sudo pip install -r requirements.txt

 To set up your environment, we use environment variables.
-An example has been included for you in conf/settings.example
+An example has been included for you in conf/settings.example.
+Once you have those setup, to run the app all you need to do is:

+    python app.py

 This app is deployed on heroku.
 To get access to heroku, first off install heroku. :) Then ask Justin or Zach for access.